bcgov/queue-management/README.md

 > `feedback-api` is deprecated, retained only for legacy compatibility, and will be removed in a future version.

 This legacy Flask service accepts feedback submissions and forwards them to the older Camunda-based feedback flow.

-## API Overview

-The primary API is served from `api` and exposes endpoints under `/api/v1`.

-- Queue and citizen service flows: create and manage citizens, service requests, queue state transitions, invite and serve flows, hold flows, and completion flows.
-- Office and reference data: offices, services, categories, channels, CSR state, user context, and related administrative data.
-- Appointments, bookings, and walk-ins: appointment slots, appointment creation and updates, recurring bookings, walk-in queue support, and reminder-related workflows.
-- Exams, rooms, and invigilators: exam scheduling, uploads, exports, room management, and invigilator management.
-- Smartboard and real-time updates: smartboard data endpoints plus Socket.IO events for queue changes and office-specific live updates.
-- Health endpoints: readiness and health checks for operational monitoring.

-## Supporting APIs

-### `notifications-api`

-The notifications service exposes:

-- `POST /api/v1/notifications/sms`
-- `POST /api/v1/notifications/email`

-These endpoints are authenticated and are used for outbound text and email delivery.

-### `feedback-api`

-The legacy feedback service exposes:

-- `POST /api/v1/feedback`

-It exists for backward compatibility only and should not be treated as a core long-term service.

-## Frontends

-### Staff frontend

-The [`frontend`](./frontend) application is the internal operational interface used by Service BC staff.
-It includes queue dashboards, admin screens, appointment and exam workflows, upload tools, smartboard support, and integrations with other line-of-business applications.

-### Public appointment frontend

-The [`appointment-frontend`](./appointment-frontend) application is the public web experience.
-It supports appointment booking, reviewing booked appointments, sign-in and account management, and walk-in queue status pages.

 ## Technology Stack